muchenliu/personal-travel-accountant/README.md

 > travelling with family and friends during the post-pandemic era, *Personal Travel Accountant* also helps
 > keep track of the necessary follow-up transactions between users and their traveling partners.

-> Personal Travel Accountant is a user-interfere application which obtains hybrid of GUI and system console input to receive
+> Personal Travel Accountant is a user-interfere application which obtains hybrid of GUI and system console input to
-> data from user
+> receive data from user.
+The project includes functions of persistence, EventLog, and manage traveling transaction
+> implemented by JSON, JSwing, JPanel, JFreeChart libraries.

 ## User Stories